stoktobekova/check-packages-with-bash-script/README.md

 This script used to check the following packages in the bastion host: packer, terraform, kubectl, docker-compose, docker, helm, python3, tree, curl, wget, java, groovy,  waypoint, nslookup.
-The output of bash script commnad should look similar to this: packer is installed terraform is installed kubectl is not installed if it is not installed etc.
+The output of bash script commnad should look similar to this:
+$ packer is installed
+$ terraform is installed
+$ kubectl is not installed if kubectl is not installed etc.

 Special thanks to Farhod!
 ```